IslamAlorabI/GSmoji/README.md

 Apple Font [Arabic] with Emoji from iOS 15.4

-There are Two Types of Apple Arabic Font :
+There are Two Types of the Module Depending On :

 [SFArabic] [SFArabicRounded]